Robert Dexter: Czechoslovakia

 In 1937 and 1938, Dexter, Director of Foreign Relations of the American Unitarian Association, and his wife visited Czechoslovakia and the congregation in Prague led by Norbert Capek, which at that time was the largest Unitarian congregation in the world.
 The Unitarians and the Dexters also had strong ties to the Masaryk family.
 During this period, Dexter wrote detailed reports on the plight of refugees in the Sudetenland and Czechoslovakia and Jewish refugees from Austria (which was annexed by Nazi Germany in 1938).
 He proposed a new organization to help refugees which would be modeled on that of the American Friends Service Committee (Quakers).
 Prior to Dexter's initiatives the American Unitarians had not been involved in helping refugees.
 Unlike the Quakers, however, the Unitarians took sides.
-Unitarian Charles Joy said, "I conceive our work to be strengthening of the side which we believe to be right."
+Unitarian Charles R. Joy said, "I conceive our work to be strengthening of the side which we believe to be right."

 With permission from his Board of Directors, Dexter recruited a Unitarian minister, Waitstill Sharp and his wife Martha, to go to Czechoslovakia in early 1939 to help the refugees, At the time more than 200,000 refugees, many of them Jews, from Nazi Germany, Austria, and the Sudetenland were in Czechoslovakia and living under difficult conditions.
 Martha and Waitstill Sharp remained in the country after the Germans occupied Czechoslovakia in early 1939, and they were effective in their programs for both relief and emigration.
 The success of the Sharps’ activities increased momentum for the founding of the Unitarian Service Committee, which was officially launched in the spring of 1940, for the purpose of helping endangered refugees.
 Robert Dexter became executive director of the organization.